flowground/amazonaws-com-ds-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeDirectories
-### <p>Obtains information about the directories that belong to this account.</p> <p>You can retrieve information about specific directories by passing the directory identifiers in the <code>DirectoryIds</code> parameter.
+<blockquote><p>Obtains information about the directories that belong to this account.</p> <p>You can retrieve information about specific directories by passing the directory identifiers in the <code>DirectoryIds</code> parameter.
 Otherwise, all directories that belong to the current account are returned.</p> <p>This operation supports pagination with the use of the <code>NextToken</code> request and response parameters.
-If more results are available, the <code>DescribeDirectoriesResult.NextToken</code> member contains a token that you pass in the next call to <a>DescribeDirectories</a> to retrieve the next set of items.</p> <p>You can also specify a maximum number of return results with the <code>Limit</code> parameter.</p>
+If more results are available, the <code>DescribeDirectoriesResult.NextToken</code> member contains a token that you pass in the next call to <a>DescribeDirectories</a> to retrieve the next set of items.</p> <p>You can also specify a maximum number of return results with the <code>Limit</code> parameter.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_